Last update on November 09, 2023

 With different frameworks that overlap in certain topics, Sunhat includes a similarity score and answer suggestions that allow you to easily map similar answers between different frameworks without the extra internal work.

-For example, you could use the information stored in Sunhat from your answers to CDP’s climate change questionnaire for your climate change disclosure according to the ESRS.
+For example, you could use the information stored in Sunhat from your answers to CDP’s integrated corporate questionnaire for your climate change disclosure according to the ESRS.
 This way, instead of repeating the same process twice, you can build on your previous answers.

 Tagging and Library Search